Hyperion-BT/helios-book/src/chapter_2/04_vesting_contract.md

 - **Cancel**

-  In this case the 'owner' wishes to cancel to the contract and get back their funds.
+  In this case, the 'owner' wishes to cancel the contract and get back their funds.
-  For a Cancel to suceed the following have to be checked
+  For a 'Cancel' to succeed the following have to be checked

   - The owner signed the transaction.
   - The deadline hasn't passed.